safihasan/food_blog2/README.md

 # Credit:

-* Although I used the django blog resources provided on the LMS.
+* I used the django blog resources provided on the LMS.

 * Stack Overflow was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.